UoB-COMSM0110/2024-group-3/docs/report/design.md

 (99, 44) --> bottom right </blockquote>

-This choice matches the key idea and mechanism of the OG Snake game.
-The abstraction that the 'gridCell' class provides means that we don't have to handle indivdual object's dimensions, and mapping to window underpins all the components/objects in the game.
+This design choice matches the key idea and mechanisms of the original Snake game.
+The abstraction that the `gridCell` class provides means that we don't have to handle indivdual object's dimensions, and their mapping to the game screen.
 All objects in the game are formed as an aggregation of 1 or more 'gridCells'.
 This architecture enables static objects (i.e. walls and consumables) to be made.
 It also allows for a relatively simple manner of introducing the dynamics of the gameplay.

-## Entry Point and Control Flow

-The core system architecture of Processing revolves around the 'setup()' and 'draw()' methods.
-These control the temporal sequence of method calls.
-'Main.pde' is the root controller and entry point to the game.
-The main gameplay conroller 'GameScreen' has the methods setup() and update(), which are then called in 'Main.pde' and fascilitate the observation of 'Main.pde's' control flow.
-This structuring redcuced the size of 'Main.pde' and increased interpretability.
-'GameScreen' thus handles the update logic for the objects it manages, however the control is handed back to 'Main.pde' via the method call 'GameScreen.update()'.

 ## Modularity and Object-Oriented Design

 Our game is structured in a typical object-oriented fashion with separate classes used to define each of the game enitites.
-Our use of bstract classes has resulted in 'DRY' code that is more interpretable, maintaninable, and flexible.
+Our use of abstract classes has resulted in 'DRY' code that is more interpretable, maintaninable, and flexible.
 This modularity is evident and in the [class diagram](#final-class-diagram) with the use of containers which wrap around related classes.
 Below is a brief outline of some key classes which form the main object/entites in the game.

 ## Breakdown of Selected Classes

 ### Wall

-Walls are implemented as an aggregation of 'WallCells'.
-This idea is imlpemented as an array of 'WallCells' where a 'WallCell' inherits from 'GridCell'.
+Walls are implemented as an aggregation of `WallCells`.
+This idea is imlpemented as an array of `WallCells` where a `WallCell` inherits from `GridCell`.
 A stripped version of the Wall class is shown below to demonstrate the implementation.
-You can also see that there are 'addWallCell' and 'removeWallCell' methods.
+You can also see that there are `addWallCell` and `removeWallCell` methods.
 These allow the construction of walls as well as the removal of individual cells during gameplay without completely destroying the entire wall/object.

 ```
 public class Wall {